 II.B.2.c) demonstrate a strong interest in the education of fellows; (Core) II.B.2.d) devote sufficient time to the educational program to fulfill their supervisory and teaching responsibilities; (Core) II.B.2.e) administer and maintain an educational environment conducive to educating fellows; and, (Core) II.B.2.f) pursue faculty development designed to enhance their skills.

-II.B.3.
-Faculty Qualifications

-II.B.3.a)

-Faculty members must have appropriate qualifications in their field and hold appropriate institutional appointments.
+(Core) II.B.3.
+Faculty Qualifications II.B.3.a) Faculty members must have appropriate qualifications in their field and hold appropriate institutional appointments.
+II.B.3.b) Subspecialty physician faculty members must: II.B.3.b).(1) have current certification in the subspecialty by the American Board of Orthopaedic Surgery, the American Board of Plastic Surgery, or the American Board of Surgery, or the American Osteopathic Board of Orthopaedic Surgery, the American Osteopathic Board of Plastic Surgery, or the American Osteopathic Board of Surgery, or possess qualifications judged acceptable to the Review Committee.
+(Core) II.B.3.b).(1).(a) Physician faculty members who are hand surgeons must have completed an ACGME-accredited or AOA-approved hand surgery fellowship and be certified in hand surgery by an ABMS board or AOA board, or be on a pathway towards achieving such certification.
+(Core) II.B.3.c) Any non-physician faculty members who participate in fellowship program education must be approved by the program director.
 (Core)

-II.B.3.b)

-Subspecialty physician faculty members must:

-II.B.3.b).(1)

-have current certification in the specialty by the American Board of Orthopaedic Surgery or the American Osteopathic Board of Orthopaedic Surgery, or possess qualifications judged acceptable to the Review Committee.
-(Core)

-[Note that while the Common Program Requirements deem certification by a member board of the American Board of Medical Specialties (ABMS) or a certifying board of the American Osteopathic Association (AOA) acceptable, there is no ABMS or AOA board that offers certification in this subspecialty]

-II.B.3.b).(1).(a)

-Physician faculty members who are orthopaedic surgeons must have current ABOS or AOBOS certification in orthopaedic surgery or be on a pathway towards achieving such certification.
-(Core)

-II.B.3.c)

-Any non-physician faculty members who participate in fellowship program education must be approved by the program director.
-(Core)

 Background and Intent: The provision of optimal and safe patient care requires a team approach.
-The education of fellows by non-physician educators enables the fellows to better manage patient care and provides valuable advancement of the fellows' knowledge.
+The education of fellows by non-physician educators enables the fellows to better manage patient care and provides valuable advancement of the fellows'

+knowledge.
 Furthermore, other individuals contribute to the education of the fellow in the basic science of the subspecialty or in research methodology.
 If the program director determines that the contribution of a non-physician individual is significant to the education of the fellow, the program director may designate the individual as a program faculty member or a program core faculty member.

-II.B.3.d)

-Any other specialty physician faculty members must have current certification in their specialty by the appropriate American Board of Medical Specialties (ABMS) member board or American Osteopathic Association (AOA) certifying board, or possess qualifications judged acceptable to the Review Committee.
+II.B.3.d) Any other specialty physician faculty members must have current certification in their specialty by the appropriate American Board of Medical Specialties (ABMS) member board or American Osteopathic Association (AOA) certifying board, or possess qualifications judged acceptable to the Review Committee.
 (Core)